-I’m not exaggerating when I say that this is possibly the most surprising soup you will ever make, because it is just soooo simple and basic (not to mention cheap), yet it tastes so incredible.
+I’m not exaggerating when I say that this is possibly the most surprising soup you’ll ever make, because it’s just soooo simple (not to mention cheap), yet it tastes so incredible.

 As well as being the most simple soup you could imagine, pea soup also delivers a nutritional punch, being high in minerals, phytonutrients, antioxidants, soluble fibre and plant protein (see below).

-Its very straightforward flavour makes it easy to like and difficult to dislike, so you can happily offer it to your kids, your guests or your friends when they pop in for an unexpected visit.
+Its straightforward flavour makes pea soup easy to like and almost impossible to dislike, so you can happily offer it to your kids, your family or your friends when they pop in for an unexpected visit.

-Fry the onions as you normally would, in a tablespoon (at a time) of water and a sprinkle of salt.
+Otherwise, fry the onions in a tablespoon of water and a sprinkle of salt.
 Be sure to let them become really fragrant before you add the peas.

 Because you don’t have the olive oil in the final flavour of this soup, the result is a bit more simply-like-peas and you may like to tweak the flavour somewhat when you’ve finished.
 It can be very sweet if you only use the water-fried-onion and the peas in this recipe.